assaabloy-ppi/salt-channel/files/spec-salt-channel-v2-draft4.md

 ==========

 Message M4 is sent by the client.
 It finishes a three-way handshake.
-If can (and often should be) be sent together with a first application message from the client to the server.
+If can (and typically should be) be sent together with a first application message (or messages) from the client to the server.

     **** M4 ****